TypicalHog/THCrypt/README.md

 # THCrypt
-C++ console application that features unique (at least I think so) symmetric key based file encryption algorithm.
+C++ console application that features unique (at least I think so) symmetric key-based file encryption algorithm.

-### Some facts
 -It is possible to encrypt the file with another file.
 (Key size was recently limited to 256 bytes, thus, only the first 256 bytes from the file are being used as a key at the moment.
 This is very INSECURE since different files could sometimes begin with a similar sequence of bytes.
-However, SHA-256 hash of the file could and will be used as a key in the future.)
+However, the SHA-256 hash of the file could and will be used as a key in the future.)

 -Key can be up to 256 bytes (2048-bit) long, which is overkill.
 (I think 16 bytes (128-bit) is enough for almost any purpose.)